COLLECTIONS A-Z

 Other named collections include significant holdings of prints, notably including the Anne S. K. Brown Military Collection, the Bullard Napoleon Collection, the Hoffman Napoleon Collection, and the Harry L. Koopman Collection.
 The illustrated covers of many thousands of 19th century pieces of sheet music are also of interest for the print collection. ...more information

-• Rare Books Collection
+• Rare Books

 A general rare book collection within special collections, consisting of approximately 700 titles from the fifteenth to the 20th centuries.
 It represents an early Library effort to identify rare materials within its collections. ...more information

-The working library of Rollo Silver, Class of 1931, historian of early American printing, publishing, and typography; includes ca. 3,000 volumes, as well as 45 linear feet of notebooks containing transcriptions or reproductions of primary and secondary source materials.Records the historical development of the printing and publishing industries, particularly in the United States.
+This is the working library of Rollo G. Silver, Class of 1931, historian of early American printing, publishing, and typography.
+It includes circa 3,000 volumes, as well as 45 linear feet of notebooks containing transcriptions or reproductions of primary and secondary source materials.
+It records the historical development of the printing and publishing industries, particularly in the United States.

-The collection includes 64 volumes of notebooks containing the source materials for all of Silver's writings in the history of American printing; include ms. transcriptions, photographs, photostats, and photocopies from published and archival sources; some pamphlets; and typed drafts of some of Silver's own articles and addresses. ...more information
+The collection includes 64 volumes of notebooks containing the source materials for all of Silver's writings in the history of American printing; include manuscript transcriptions, photographs, photostats, and photocopies from published and archival sources; some pamphlets; and typed drafts of some of Silver's own articles and addresses. ...more information

 • Small Books